-How do we use this information?
+How do we use the information you provide?

 Do we share your information with anyone?

-We will not share your personal information with organisations and individuals outside of the Carers Centre without your consent except in the most exceptional circumstances.
-Exceptional circumstances might be that we have been asked for information by the police or law courts relating to a criminal investigation, or we need to share information in order to ensure a vulnerable person, who might be at risk of harm, receives proper protection.
+We will not share your personal information with organisations and individuals outside the Carers Centre without your consent except in the most exceptional circumstances.
+Exceptional circumstances might be that we have been asked for information by the police or law courts relating to a criminal investigation, or we need to share information in order to ensure a vulnerable person who might be at risk of harm, receives proper protection.